keyvanmtf/ramzina/README.md

 ## Built With

 - [Flutter](https://flutter.dev/) - The UI framework used
--  - For state management
+- Getx - For state management
 - [http](https://pub.dev/packages/http) - For making API calls

 ## Contributing